close

 Get a custom paper now from our expert writers.

-It was Grant's administration that was tasked with combating terrorism, which the KKK had propagated in the south.
-Klan activity occurred all throughout the south, but in South Carolina, it was especially violent.
-Congressmen and ordinary citizens were murdered during the KKK's reign of terror, they were disguised for their own protection, but that didn't stop Grant's administration from ascertaining their identities.
+It was Grant's administration that was tasked with combating terrorism propagated by the KKK in the South.
+Klan activity occurred throughout the South, but in South Carolina, it was especially violent.
+Congressmen and ordinary citizens were murdered during the KKK's reign of terror.
+They were disguised for their own protection, but that didn't stop Grant's administration from ascertaining their identities.
 Grant later suspended habeas corpus in counties suspected of harboring Klan members, and eventually, hundreds of Klan members were arrested and convicted for their crimes.
-Although these were significant actions, racism wasn't eradicated, but it struck fear into southerners who would dare to terrorize others.
+Although these were significant actions, racism wasn't eradicated, but it struck fear into Southerners who would dare to terrorize others (McFeely, 1981).

 Image of Dr. Oliver Johnson